cortex-js/cortex-js.github.io/kb-mathlive.md

 ```

 For convenience, we're loading the MathLive and ComputeEngine library from
-the **unpkg** CDN.
+the **jsdelivr** CDN.
 You can also download the libraries and host them locally.

 Since we want to use the Compute Engine, we'll need to load its library as well.
 We could use MathLive without the Compute Engine, but we'll need it to evaluate